jlas1/Klicky-Probe/README.md

 For the AB Mount assembly you need the following parts

 - [ ] 3x 6 mm x 3 mm magnets
-- [ ] 2 x 10cm 20AWG cable to connect the Klicky-Probe to the Mircofit Terminal
+- [ ] 2 x 10cm 20AWG cable to connect the Klicky Probe to the Mircofit Terminal
 - [ ] Multimeter to check for Continuity
 - [ ] Super Glue